-An upper second-class honours degree (or equivalent), references, a suitable personal statement and an innovation pitch.
+An upper second-class honours degree (or international equivalent), references, a suitable personal statement and an innovation pitch.
 Non-traditional qualifications/routes may also be considered.

 See international equivalent qualifications on the International Office website.

-You will still be an expert in your chosen subject specialism and you will still be able to proceed into careers requiring an honours course in that specialism.
+You will still be an expert in your chosen subject specialism and you will still be able to go on to careers that require an honours degree in that specialism.
 However you will also be equipped to do much more: to take your subject knowledge and apply it to real-world challenges, to innovate, to work in teams with people from different specialisms, backgrounds and cultures, and to create and implement entrepreneurial plans to take ideas forward.
-These skills are highly valued by all organisations, large or small, local or global.
+These skills are highly valued by all organisations, whether large or small, local or global.

-You will graduate with a portfolio of work to show what you have been able to do and will have a network of professional contacts to draw on.
-You will also be able to go on to further study, either in the UK or internationally.
+You will graduate with a portfolio of work that shows what you're able to do and you will have a network of professional contacts to draw on.
+You would also be able to go on to further study, either in the UK or internationally.